vitalikulsha/UpSkill_Lab1_JavaBasics/WebBasicsREST/README.md

 * Describe, what operations with these functions must the system support.
 * Design REST API including collections, filters, pagination, etc.
 * Show or send a mentor the following results: Entities & Operations description, REST API description.

+## Solution

+The system contains two objects: category and author.
+The category object has fields for id, title, and author list.
+The "author" object contains fields for the id, author's first and last name, book and category.
+Tables are linked by category id.